xebialabs/love-demo/demo/JenkinsWorld/README.md

 ![Jenkins Blue Ocean](doc/jenkins-blue-ocean.png)

+Now manually trigger a build for all projects in all folders (exclude the 'master' builds) to seed the data in XL Release.

 ## Set up dashboards

 Clone https://github.com/Hes-Siemelink/yay and run `python setup.py install`.
-(This is a utility to run YAML scripts to chain REST calls.)
+(This is a utility to run YAML scripts that chain REST calls.
+You need Python 3 to run it.)

 Create a file `~/.yay/default-variables.yaml` with the following contents: